Swansea University Complaints Procedure

 2.3

 Complainants will not suffer any disadvantage or recrimination as the result of making a complaint in good faith.
 Only if a complaint is judged to have been made frivolously, vexatiously or with malice, could disciplinary issues arise in relation to the complainant.
-(See Disciplinary Procedures, regulation 7.)
+(See Disciplinary Procedures, regulation 7.
+Students studying on collaborative programmes should refer to the relevant Disciplinary Procedures listed in their Student Handbook.)

 2.4